Simulated prosthetic vision confirms checkerboard as an effective raster pattern for epiretinal implants: Discussion

 \section{Discussion}

-This study systematically evaluated four raster patterns in a simulated prosthetic vision environment, focusing on letter recognition and motion discrimination tasks.

-The checkerboard raster pattern consistently outperformed the other patterns, yielding higher accuracy and lower difficulty ratings across both tasks.
-By maximizing the spatial separation of activated electrodes, the checkerboard pattern effectively reduced interference between phosphenes, enhancing perceptual clarity and task performance.
-These results highlight the checkerboard pattern's ability to balance spatial and temporal stimulation, achieving performance levels comparable to the unstructured ``No Raster'' condition while adhering to regulatory safety constraints.
+We systematically evaluated four raster patterns in a simulated prosthetic vision environment and found that the checkerboard layout consistently outperformed horizontal, vertical, and random strategies.
+It yielded higher accuracy and lower difficulty ratings across both letter recognition and motion discrimination tasks.
+By maximizing spatial separation between simultaneously activated electrodes, the checkerboard pattern reduced phosphene interference and preserved perceptual clarity, achieving performance levels comparable to the idealized ``No Raster'' condition, while still respecting regulatory safety constraints.

-This work fills a critical gap in the literature by providing the first systematic assessment of raster patterns and offering evidence-based insights for the design of high-resolution visual neuroprostheses.